 Take whatever data is relevant, and put it together into a beautiful, branded report with the client’s logo or home page on the cover.

-You’re going to use this image in your email so the first thing the client sees is their own brand, showing that this is about them and you took the time to learn about them.
+You’re going to use this image in your cold email, so the first thing the client sees is their own brand, showing that this is about them and you took the time to learn about them.

 Don’t put the actual report in your email, just include the screenshot and link the image to a place where they can download it so you can track their opens and clicks.

-For example, using Proposify, you could design an awesome looking presentation or report that you can use to quickly swap out information for the client you’re pitching.
+For example, using Proposify, you could design an awesome looking presentation or report that you can quickly swap out customized information depending on the client you’re pitching.

 You can turn off the fee table and accept/decline buttons, so the only thing your client can do is open and download the PDF of your presentation.